OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 |sunstone_admin_instantiate|

-Assuming we have a VM Template registered called *vm-example* with ID 6, then we can instantiate the VM issuing a:
+Assuming we have a VM Template registered called **vm-example** with ID 6, then we can instantiate the VM issuing a:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onetemplate list
       ID USER     GROUP    NAME                         REGTIME